Gray? Beige? Greige? Which is Best for Creating Curb Appeal?

 Not surprisingly, according to a nationwide homeowner “2021 Roof Purchasing Study” conducted by Signet Research Inc. for DaVinci Roofscapes, the most common roof colors are black, grey, and brown.
 Versatile, classic colors like black, gray, and brown are reassuring and will continue to retain their top positions for years to come.

 Gray has been a best-seller in recent years for both exteriors and interiors, too.
-It is a color the transcends home styles and settings.
+It is a color that transcends home styles and settings.
 There is a gray to fit houses of every size, type, and age.
 Gray is a natural with black and gray roofing but also pairs well with natural cedar.
 It is an adaptable color that works with most other hues.

 Ask Kate Which is Best for Your House – Gray?
 Beige?
 Greige?